Teacher Day Celebration In India

 India celebrates Teachers Day on 5th September to respect our teachers and remember how important they are in shaping our life.

-Our parents give us birth and stand us in the track and the teachers are who teaches us to run on that track with right directions.
+Our parents give us birth and make us stand on the track and the teachers are who teach us to run on that track with the right directions.
 They labor us to teach well and well, they try their best to give us knowledge.